NeutrinoCodes/Examples/Installation/Windows/installation_windows.md

 Also notice that `your_path_to_OpenCL` might be something like this (it depends on your GPU's graphics drivers):\
 `C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v10.1`\
 \
-At this point, Neutrino is configured for your system.
+At this point, Neutrino is configured for your system also for its Examples.

 In VScode, open a folder from the file menu and select NeutrinoCodes.
 Go to the left bar and locate the **CMake** button (it comes after the installation of the CMake Tools extension for VScode) and push it: a CMake panel will open, push the **Configure All Projects** button on it.